Maurice Benyovszky

-Count Maurice Benyovszky de Benyó et Urbanó (Benyovszky Máté Móric Mihály Ferenc Szerafin Ágost; Maurycy Beniowski; Móric Beňovský; 20 September 1746 – 24 May 1786) was a military officer, adventurer, and writer from the Kingdom of Hungary, who described himself as both a Hungarian and a Pole.
+Count Maurice Benyovszky de Benyó et Urbanó (Benyovszky Máté Móric Mihály Ferenc Szerafin Ágost; Maurycy Beniowski; Móric Beňovský; 20 September 1746 – 24 May 1786) was a military officer, adventurer and traveller, and writer from the Kingdom of Hungary, who described himself as both a Hungarian and a Pole.
 He is considered a national hero in Hungary, Poland, and Slovakia.

 Benyovszky was born and raised in Verbó, Kingdom of Hungary (present-day Vrbové, Slovakia).
 In 1769, while fighting for the Polish armies under the Bar Confederation, he was captured by the Russians and exiled to Kamchatka.
 He subsequently escaped and returned to Europe via Macau and Mauritius, arriving in France.
 In 1773, Benyovszky reached agreement with the French government to establish a trading post on Madagascar.
 Facing significant problems with the climate, the terrain, and the native Sakalava people, he abandoned the trading post in 1776.

 Benyovszky then returned to Europe, joined the Austrian Army and fought in the War of the Bavarian Succession.
 After a failed venture in Fiume (present-day Rijeka), he travelled to America and obtained financial backing for a second voyage to Madagascar.
 The French governor of Mauritius sent a small armed force to close down his operation, and Benyovszky was killed in May 1786.

 In 1790, Benyovszky's posthumous and largely fictitious account of his adventures, entitled Memoirs and Travels of Mauritius Augustus Count de Benyowsky, Volume 1 and Volume 2 was published to great success.

+His fate fascinated authors in the 19th and 20th centuries.
+His destiny became the inspiration for numerous plays, novels, and poems.

 Biography

 Benyovszky's autobiographical Memoirs of 1790 makes many claims about his life.
 Critics from 1790 onwards have shown that many of these are either false or are highly questionable.
 Not the least is Benyovszky's opening statement that he was born in 1741, rather than 1746 – a birth-date which allowed him to claim having fought in the Seven Years' War with the rank of lieutenant and having studied navigation.

-The following biographical account includes only those facts which are (or could yet be) corroborated by other sources.
-It should also be noted here that, although Benyovszky freely used the titles "Baron" and "Count" for himself throughout his Memoirs and in correspondence up to 1776, he was never a "Baron" (his mother was the daughter of one) and he only became a "Count" in 1778.
+In old sources he is considered to be Hungarian, Pole, or even French.